-This May, pay tribute to Asians and Pacific Islanders who have enriched America’s history.
+This May, pay tribute to the Asian and Pacific Islanders who have enriched America’s history.

 Asian American and Pacific Islander Heritage Month (AAPI Heritage Month) is an annual month-long celebration to recognize the significant contributions of individuals and groups of Asian and Pacific Islander (AAPI) descent to the United States.

 The AAPI umbrella term includes cultures from the entire Asian continent and the Pacific Islands of Melanesia, Micronesia and Polynesia.
-AAPI people have a long history in the United States dating back to over 15,000 years ago and spanning through the first Filipinos arriving in Louisana, the Chinese Exclusion Act, and Japanese American Internment.
+AAPI people have a long history in the United States spanning through the first Filipinos arriving in Louisana, the Chinese Exclusion Act, and Japanese American Internment.

 Do you have favorite resources that are not listed below?
 Please share them in the comments or email us at firstname.lastname@example.org.